Saint-Pôtan

-Population

-The commune's population declined during the twentieth century, but has grown since 2011.

 Geography

 Saint-Pôtan is situated near the town of Matignon, and is only about 10 km from the coast.
 Saint-Pôtan is also close to main transport links including the Saint-Malo ferry port, which has routes to England and the channel Islands, operated by Brittany Ferries and Condor Ferries.
 It is close to the towns of Lamballe, Dinan, Saint-Brieuc, Rennes, and Saint-Malo.
 There are train stations in Lamballe, Saint-Malo and Saint-Brieuc which have links to Brest and Gare Montparnasse (Paris).
 Saint-Pôtan is also ideally sitatuated for air travel as Dinard–Pleurtuit–Saint-Malo Airport is only about 15 km away with links to England and the Channel Islands.
 Further away are Brest and Rennes airports, with links to Europe.